james-burt/pennineway/resources.markdown

 # Books about the Pennine Way
 * [The Pennine Way: The Pennine Way: The Path, the People, the Journey](https://www.amazon.co.uk/Pennine-Way-Journey-Literature-Cicerone/dp/185284924X/) by Andrew McCloy is an account of the walk with a great deal of background information about the trail.
 Highly recommended.
 * [One Man and His Bog](https://www.amazon.co.uk/One-Man-His-Barry-Pilton/dp/0552127965/) is a book about travelling the Pennine Way in the 'bad old days' when the early stages did not have flagstones.
+The writer did not seem to enjoy hiking very much.
+While the humour didn't work for me, the goodreads reviews suggest many people disagree with me.
 * [The Publishing History of Wainwright's Pennine Way Companion](https://www.alfredwainwright.co.uk/pennine-way-companion/).
 * Leeds University Library holds the [Walking Home Archive](https://library.leeds.ac.uk/special-collections/view/1929), consisting of physical and digital materials relating to Simon Armitage's book Walking Home.
 Some of this material can be [viewed online](https://library.leeds.ac.uk/special-collections/view/1929).